Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

  	certoraRun Bank.sol:Bank --verify Bank:Parametric.spec
 ```

-Notice that this rule uncover the bug detected by P1: integrity of deposit.
+Notice that this rule uncovers the bug detected by P1: integrity of deposit.

 Parametric rules enable expressing reusable and concise correctness conditions.
 Note that they are not dependent on the implementation.